Playoff format: Competitions held outside North America

 The Euroleague, the primary Europe-wide club competition in basketball, introduced a quarterfinal round for the 2004–05 season which originally employed a best-of-three format.
 Starting with the 2008–09 season, the quarterfinal round became best-of-five.
 This is the only point in the Euroleague where a playoff series is used; all earlier rounds are conducted in a league format, and the quarterfinal winners advance to the final Four, where all games are one-off knockout matches.

 In the FIBA Oceania Championship, the best-of-three series is used if only both Australia and New Zealand play in the tournament.
 If a team wins the first two games, the last game may still be played.
 If other teams participate, a regular round-robin or multi-stage tournament is used.
 In 2009, a two-legged tie was used, but it was reverted to a best-of-three series in 2011.

 The best-of-three playoff system was also used in the Campeonato Brasileiro Série A for the 1998 and 1999 quarterfinals, semifinals and finals.
 The Brazilian model was unique in that extra time was not used (meaning matches could end in a draw).
 If neither team won two games, the team with the most victories would qualify (for instance, if one team won the first match before drawing the next two).
 If both teams had one victory, the team with the best goal difference would qualify.
 If the goal difference was the same, the team with the best regular-season campaign would qualify.

 The Philippine Premier Volleyball League, uniquely, uses a best-of-three series to determine the third-place team at the end of its conferences' playoffs rather than one game, as did its predecessor Shakey's V-League.

 Best-of-five playoff

-A best-of-five playoff is a head-to-head competition between two teams, wherein one must win three games to win the series.
+A best-of-five playoff (also known as a first-to-three playoff) is a head-to-head competition between two teams, wherein one must win three games to win the series.
 Three is chosen as it constituted a majority of games played.
 If one team wins the series before reaching game 5, all others are ignored.